pebble-dev/developer.rebble.io/source/_guides/best-practices/building-for-every-pebble.md

 may wish to include color versions of resources that had previously been pre-processed for Pebble's black and white display.
-Including both versions of the resource is expensive from a resource storage perspective, and lays the burden of packing redundant color resources in an Aplite or Diorite app when built for multiple platforms.
+Including both versions of the resource is expensive from a resource storage perspective, and lays the burden of packing redundant color resources in an Aplite, Diorite or Flint app when built for multiple platforms.

 To solve this problem, the Pebble SDK allows developers to specify which version